 Located approximately 150 kilometers (93 miles) from Ben Thanh area of Ho Chi Minh City, Cat Tien National Park is one of the national parks in Vietnam.
 It’s a large park area at 72,000 hectares and covers three areas – Cat Tien, Cat Loc in Lam Dong province, and west of Cat Tien in Binh Phuoc province.
 It’s known for their lowland tropical forests and home to over 1500 species from birds, mammals (ie: gibbons), to insects.
 This site is currently on the tentative list as a potential UNESCO World Heritage Site in Vietnam.

 What we liked about visiting Cat Tien National Park was that it wasn’t crowded with visitors.
+We consider this one of the off the beaten track destination to visit in Vietnam.
 Although we visited in late July during the rainy season, we saw a handful of people during the afternoon and had hiking trails to ourselves.
 It was awesome to enjoy the quietness and fresh air.

 How to Get to Cat Tien National Park